 How We Evaluated Contact Management Software

-The specific criteria we, therefore, used to evaluate the best software include:
+The specific criteria we used to evaluate the best contact management software include:

 Best Overall Contact Management Software: Freshsales

-Freshsales is a full-featured CRM that offers contact management as well as multi-stage lead and opportunity tracking, and is one of the most customizable CRMs currently on the market.
-For example, depending on what you need, you can display your contact details, conversations, recent activities, and open deals on a single screen.
-It is therefore best for people who need a customizable CRM with a robust reporting dashboard from a leading CRM company.
+Freshsales is a full-featured CRM that offers contact management as well as multistage lead and opportunity tracking, and it is one of the most customizable CRMs currently on the market.
+Freshsales offers a free-forever plan, with paid plans starting at $12 per user, per month.
+The flexible interface means you can display your contact details, recent activities, and open deals on a single screen, making it best for people who need an affordable and customizable CRM.

 Freshsales Tiered Features